 Animals in the Wild

-SPCA advocates for the use of methods to kill animals that minimise the negative welfare harms caused to targeted and non-targeted animals.
+SPCA advocates that only methods that minimise the negative welfare harms caused to targeted and non-targeted animals be used to trap or kill animals.

 SPCA opposes the manufacture, importation, sale and use of all snares due to the negative impacts to animal welfare they cause and the indiscriminate nature of the way in which they catch target and non-target animals.